 At the moment, Timeless Spa, Costa, Moët & Chandon Champagne bar, shoeshine service, the children’s area, business center, and Le Clos wine shop are all closed at DXB until further notice.

 Full details and upcoming changes to Emirates’ service are updated on its website.

 Etihad is implementing some of the industry’s most innovative and restrictive requirements when it comes to flying with Etihad Wellness.
 One of those innovations is a complimentary MicrobeBARRIER snood/neck gaiter for premium passengers.

-In addition to onboard precautions, Etihad is now offering complimentary COVID-19 insurance for all passengers now through March 31, 2021.
-No registration necessary and guests with existing booking don’t need to do anything.
+In addition to onboard precautions, Etihad is now offering complimentary COVID-19 insurance for all passengers through October 1, 2021.
+No registration is necessary and guests with existing bookings don’t need to do anything.
 Insurance will cover up to €150,000 (~$176,472) in medical costs and €100 (~$117.65) per day in quarantine costs.